northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.rst

 .. tip::
    You and your students can install software locally to your PATH on Discovery, which may be a better option in some cases, such as installing multiple conda environments.
-See :ref:`installing_software` for more information.
+See :ref:`software_overview` for more information.

 **I just need my class to access Open onDemand.
 How do I request that?**